 Construction workers and those who perform related jobs are often at risk for serious injuries.
 They also have a higher risk for injuries that can seem more minor at the time, but that still has a significant impact on their ability to move freely and without pain.
 Because of that, they can struggle to get work done, and they may need to take time off or move to a light-duty assignment until they recover.
 That can cause them to eventually lose their job or look for another line of work, and can also cause construction projects to fall behind because of high injury rates for workers on that project.
 Back injuries often top the list.

 How Are Workers Getting Hurt So Often?

 With back injuries being one of the most common ways that workers get hurt, the reasons for that should be examined in an effort at prevention.
-Improper training and poor technique are among the reasons that workers hurt their back when they lift things.
+Improper training and poor technique are among the reasons that workers hurt their backs when they lift things.
 Additionally, they may lift items that are too heavy for one person, and they may also lift something and then twist with it, which can all contribute to injuring their back.
 It's not just lifting that can become a problem, though.
-It's also the repetitive motions required by some work, and the positions that workers get into when they work in tight spaces or awkward locations.
+It's also the repetitive motions required by some work and the positions that workers get into when they work in tight spaces or awkward locations.